alexander-n8hgeg5e/keyev/README.md

 # STATE #
 =========

-The state is testing/very unstable.
+The state is testing/very unstable but usable.
 The keyboard file is somewhat clean.
 The mouse file needs heavy cleanup.

+## missing parts ##
+Mouse invisibility code on the "home-Xserver".
+At the moment the mouse is visible moving on the "home-Xserver" while using the mouse on a remote one.

 # Requirements #
 ================